 If a blind prodigy knew life is nothing but adventure and adventure is life itself, then we must be missing out on something if we have eyes that see but are blind to the beauty of life and this world we live in.
 Travel as often as you can.
 Live life, love life, chase your adventure.

 14. A journey is best measured in friends, rather than miles. – Tim Cahill

 In each journey I make, I get to know new friends.
 Does it matter how many miles one has traveled?
 A journey’s a journey and cannot be anything but.
 But what makes journeys special are the friends you make along the way.

 15. “Thousands of tired, nerve-shaken, over-civilized people are beginning to find out going to the mountains is going home; that wilderness is a necessity”-John Muir

-I believe that physical, emotional and mental healing takes place the moment you step in the wilderness.
-Wide open spaces with greenery calms the senses, alerts the mind and increases awareness, and at the same time acts as a natural relaxant.
-On a personal note, travelling and hiking is a major stress buster when office demands are too high.
+I believe that physical, emotional, and mental healing takes place the moment you step into the wilderness.
+Wide-open spaces with greenery calm the senses, alerts the mind, and increases awareness, and at the same time acts as a natural relaxant.
+On a personal note, traveling and hiking are major stress buster when office demands are too high.

 16. “The mountains are calling, and I must go. “– John Muir